Codecademy/docs/content/css/concepts/cursor/cursor.md

 The `cursor` property sets the appearance of the mouse cursor when hovering over an element.
 The apperance can be set by specifying the type of cursor, or by loading a specific icon.
 When using an icon, fallback images and be used, ending with a manditory keyword fallback.

-The these are common keywords used to specify the type of cursor to display.
+These are common keywords used to specify the type of cursor to display.

 ![Cursors](https://raw.githubusercontent.com/Codecademy/docs/main/media/cursors-1.png)

 ## Syntax